 - Are you planning a road or day trip this summer?
 Arizona Department of Public Safety hosts a pair of pages you might want to peruse as part of your preparations.
 These tips for driving in extreme heat could prove useful in the event of a breakdown or unexpected traffic, whether from road work/construction or just thick commuter traffic in cities.
 They also have a more general Travel Tips article that covers other road hazards drivers are likely to come across.

-This summer, protect yourself and your child in Arizona’s extreme outdoor temperatures by using common sense and being prepared.
+This summer, protect yourself and your child by using common sense and being prepared.

 Have a wonderful and safe summer break!